hewol/aerOS/BUILDING.md

 Run `sudo pacman -Q archiso` before running the build script, then you can proceed to building.<br>

-To build aerOS, run `time ./build.sh` and wait.
+To build aerOS, run `time sudo make` and wait.
 After some time you should receive your copy of aerOS.
 Enjoy!